AlexisAuriac/ML_unsupervised_learning/exercise_3/README.md

 We can see that clustering for has very wide fluctuations in the size of the silhouette plots.

-Although 6 clusters seems to be the best, depending on the situation 2, 4, and 5 might be more adapted.
+Although 6 clusters seems to be the best, depending on the situation 2, 3, 4, or 5 might be more adapted.

 Compared to the knee method this heuristic requires more effort to code and a better understanding of the method and context to interpret it, but it also allows for more nuance.